-- Higher education does not change moral orientations.
+- \$ Neither age nor education change students' moral orientations.
 Even the interventions do not cause substantial changes but accentuate a tendency which exists in the students already when they begin their higher education (or probably a long time before that).
 Actually students' moral orientations do not need to be changed because, as our data indicate, most if not all students bring along a strong desire to be moral.
-When being asked to discuss a moral dilemma, they clearly prefer principled moral reasoning over other "stages" of reasoning as the most adequate level of moral discourse. - Age is not the driving force behind the development of moral judgment competence.
+When being asked to discuss a moral dilemma, they clearly prefer principled moral reasoning over other "stages" of reasoning as the most adequate level of moral discourse. - \$ Age is not the driving force behind the development of moral competence.
 We even found a small negative correlation with age, meaning that moral judgment competence can decrease with age.
-This competence does not decrease from cohort to cohort over the years (Figure 6), thus cohort effects cannot account for these negative age trends.
-Rather they could be due to the fact that the older students in this study were "late-comers," as most lectures were intended for first year students. - At average, higher education seems to have a modest impact on moral development.
-If the data from two programs, psychology and teacher education, can be taken as representative, higher education produces a gain of about 2.5 C-points per semester.
-This could mean that ten semesters of study can increase moral judgment competence by 25 points, if such an extrapolation of data would be permissible.
-In reality, the typical increase from first year to forth year of study is about 4 points (Lind, 2000a; Schillinger, 2006).
+This competence does not decrease from cohort to cohort over the years, thus cohort effects cannot account for these negative age trends.
+Rather they seem to be due to the fact that the older students in this study were "late-comers," as most lectures were intended for first year students. - \$ At average, higher education seems to have a modest impact on moral development.
+The typical increase from first year to forth year of study is about 4 points (Lind, 2000a; Schillinger, 2006).
 This is not really much when we think of the high expectations connected with higher education.
-Even worth, some programs like medical education produce a regression of moral competencies rather than a progression (Lind, 2000b; Helkama et al., 2003; Schillinger, 2006).
+Some programs like medical education even produce a regression of moral competence rather than a progression in all countries in which this phenomenon has been studied. - \$ The main finding is that we need not to resign.
+Moral competencies can be effectively fostered in higher education.
+With as little effort as one and a half hour session during a semester, using the Konstanz Method of Dilemma Discussion (KMDD), we can achieve a 3 to 4 points gain of moral competence.
+When this session is embedded in a seminar which is taught on the basis of the same teaching principles as the KMDD ("KMDD-style"), we can achieve an average increase of 12,5 points (see Figure 5), which is a much bigger effect than that of a five-year program on college level.
+It should be noted, however, that this success requires sufficient teacher training.
+On the basis of studies of teaching efficacy, we think that about 120 hours of intensive training are required.
+It has been shown that moral competence is indispensable for good citizenship and professional life (Kohlberg, 1984; Lind, 2008a).
+The benefits of effective moral competence education outweigh their costs (Bok, 1976; Gutmann, 1999).

-&lt;sup>8 The German universities used to have only "Diplom"-programs which do not distinguish between undergraduates and graduate students.
+The German universities used to have "Diplom"-programs which did not distinguish between undergraduates and graduate students.
 Only recently, this distinction was introduced together with the creation of BA and MA study programs.